gabotechs/dep-tree/README.md

 ## About Dep Tree

-`dep-tree` is a cli tool that allows users to visualize the complexity of a code base, and creating rules for ensuring its loosely coupling between parts.
+`dep-tree` is a cli tool that allows users to visualize the complexity of a code base, and create rules for ensuring its loosely coupling.

 It works with files, meaning that each file is a node in the dependency tree:
 - It starts from an entrypoint, which is usually the main executable file in a